-Lice Clinics of America are the experts at treating, diagnosing and preventing head lice!
+Lice Clinics of Texas are the experts at educating, treating, diagnosing and preventing head lice!
 We get questions all the time about what other types of lice there are and who is at risk for catching them.
 Essentially there are three types of lice that affect a human body.

 Head Lice are the most common and well-known type of human lice.
 Children between the ages of 3-10 are the most at risk for contracting head lice.
 It is passed through direct head to head contact most commonly, but can also be passed on by sharing clothing or items that are contaminated with head lice or their eggs.
 Most people will have to deal with head lice at some point in their life.
 It is so common that up to 12 million people will report having head lice in the United States each year.
 Head lice are not particularly drawn to clear or dirty hair.
 They love any human head that can provide them with shelter, warmth and a food source.
 With that in mind, it is completely false that people who catch head lice are dirty or unkempt.
 Head lice can and does happen to everyone!
 It’s just a matter of being in the wrong place at the wrong time.